buttontate/engineer-test/README.md

 the running containers in `docker-compose.yml`, and you can use it to test your queries before adding them to your app.
 While the container is running, visit the webapp by clicking [here](http://localhost:8080/?pgsql=db&username=postgres&db=postgres&ns=public).
 The password is `password`.

-## Running the Node.JS application locally

-For a faster feedback loop, you may be interested in running the Node.JS application on your host machine, while running the PostgreSQL database through docker.
-If you would like to do this, you will need to have [Node.JS](https://nodejs.org/en/download/current/) installed on your local machine.
-You can follow these steps to run the app locally:

-1. Start the PostgreSQL database: `docker-compose up db adminer`
-2. In another terminal tab, install the needed dependencies: `npm install`
-2. Start the Node.JS application locally: `npm start`

-This will run Node.JS on your host machine while using Docker to run the database.
-At any time, you can use `Ctrl + C` to stop your locally running Node.JS app and start it again using `npm start` to see any changes you make.

 ## REST Client